Beyond I-Con: Exploring New Dimension of Distance Measures in Representation Learning: Experimental Results

 \subsection{Supervised Contrastive Learning}

-We trained ResNet-50 \cite{he2016deep} models on CIFAR-10 \cite{krizhevsky2009learning} for 150 epochs, with a batch size of 4096 and learning rate of 5e-4.
-We systematically varied divergence measures and similarity kernels.
-We used the learned features to perform classification by either training an additional linear classifier on the features (linear probing) or applying $k$-nearest neighbors ($k$-NN).
+We trained ResNet-50 \citep{he2016deep} models with supervised contrastive learning \citep{khosla2020supervised} on CIFAR-10 \citep{krizhevsky2009learning}.
+We used a Euclidean distance metric on features and trained for 150 epochs with a batch size of 2048 and learning rate of 1e-3.
+We systematically varied divergence measures.
+We used the learned features to perform classification by training a linear probe or applying $k$-nearest neighbors ($k$-NN).
 Results are shown in Table \ref{tab:supcon}.

-The combination of TV and distance-based similarity kernel demonstrates greater performance than vanilla supervised contrastive learning (KL and angular kernel).